Xiaoze886/Personal-image/README.md

 # Personal-image
-This github repository only for my
-Because i use CDN So i choose the Public
+This github repository only for my Picture storage service, Because i use CDN So i choose the Public